apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Acts as a unique identifier for this BackupPolicyTemplate.
-This identifier will be used as a suffix for the automatically generated backupPolicy name.
+<p>Identifier is a unique identifier for this BackupPolicyTemplate.
-It is required when multiple BackupPolicyTemplates exist to prevent backupPolicy override.</p>
+this identifier will be the suffix of the automatically generated backupPolicy name. and must be added when multiple BackupPolicyTemplates exist, otherwise the generated backupPolicy override will occur.</p>
 </td>
 </tr>
 </table>